ToddJacobus/normalize-points/README.md

 I have also included a Dockerfile and docker-compose.yml file which describes a very simple container.
 Again, this is overkill for such a simple application, but this represents standard procedure for when I develop more complex applications.
 By running the unit tests within the Docker container, you can see that the results of the normalization function match the desired output.

 The application uses only standard Python libraries and has no dependencies.
-The `requirements.txt` files is there only to demonstrate how I manage and share dependencies for a given environment.
+The `requirements.txt` file is there only to demonstrate how I manage and share dependencies for a given environment.

 # Usage